z

 Europe has a long standing tradition of martial arts which is in no way less impressive than the popular oriental martial arts.
 The arts practised in Europe have been used for many different purposes- such as fighting battles, settling personal disputes, self- protection or as a part of education of a well- born citizen.

 Parts of those traditions has unfortunately been forgotten over the course of time, however, several manuscripts and books have been handed down to us.
-These works were written by the masters of their time and disciplines, and here at Ludolph van Ceulen, we aim to revive those traditions and practise side to side with the spirits of the long- gone masters of fencing.
+These works were written by the masters of their disciplines, and here at Ludolph van Ceulen, we aim to revive those traditions and practise side to side with the spirits of the long- gone masters of fencing.

 Our training is based on historical sources and we fight using historically accurate steel weapons (with blunt edges) and their safe training replicas.